First Bank announces expansion to main branch

 Timothy Hodge joined the firm in 2004 after graduating from Washburn University.
 He graduated from Tabor College in 1999 and taught high school in Peabody.
 His wife, Mary Ellen, is a teacher at Northridge Elementary School in Newton.
 They have three children.
 He and his wife are active in the community and have helped with various non-profit organizations.
 Hodge currently serves as president of the school board of Newton USD 373.

-Page 3 of 3 - David J. Stucky graduated from Washburn University School of Law, magna cum laude, and joined the firm in 2008.
+David J. Stucky graduated from Washburn University School of Law, magna cum laude, and joined the firm in 2008.
 Stucky grew up on a farm outside of Moundridge and attended Bethel College.
 He currently serves on the boards of various civic organizations such as Bethel College Alumni Counsel, Kauffman Museum, United Way and the Newton Chamber of Commerce.
 Stucky and his wife, Shelley, have two children.